XuZhengzhuo/Long-tailed-Visual-Recognition-Paper-List/README.md

 Feel free to exchange ideas and issues -.-

 ## To Do
-- EXTREME CLASSIFICATION VIA ADVERSARIAL SOFTMAX APPROXIMATION
-- Improving Negative Sampling for Word Representation using Self-embedded Features
+-

+## TPAMI
 - Regularizing Deep Networks with Semantic-Data Augmentation

+## WACV2021
+- From Generalized zero-shot learning to long-tail with class descriptors

 ## AAAI 2021
 - Bag of Tricks for Long-Tailed Visual Recognition with Deep Convolutional Neural Networks
-- From Generalized zero-shot learning to long-tail with class descriptors
+- ResLT: Residual Learning for Long-tailed Recognition

 ## ICLR 2021
 - Long-Tail Learning via Logit Adjustment